LayerManager/layman/doc/rest.md

   - *file_type*: **Deprecated**.
 Replaced by **geodata_type** at root level, contains same info.
   - *status*: Status information about saving and availability of files.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
-- *db_table*, available only for vector layers
+- *db*, available only for vector layers
+  - *schema*: String.
+DB schema name within PostgreSQL database.
-  - *name*: String.
-DB table name within PostgreSQL workspace schema.
+  - *table*: String.
+DB table name within PostgreSQL schema.
 This table is used as GeoServer source of layer.
+  - *geo_column*: String.
+Geometry column of the table used by GeoServer.
+  - *external_uri*: String.
+Available only for layers published from external table.
+Connection string to external table without password.
   - *status*: Status information about DB import and availability of the table.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
+- *db_table*: **Deprecated**.
+Replaced by **db**.
+  - available only for vector layers
+  - *name*: Replaced by db.table.
+  - *status*: Replaced by db.status.
+  - *error*: Replaced by db.error.
 - **style**
   - *url*: String.
 URL of layer default style.
 It points to [GET Workspace Layer Style](#get-workspace-layer-style).
   - *type*: String.
 Type of used style.
 Either 'sld' or 'qml'.